Japanese language in EBCDIC: Single-byte codes

+On Microsoft Windows

 Microsoft Windows implements two Japanese single-byte EBCDIC variants, with code page numbers 20000 higher than IBM's code page numbers for its variants, as code pages 20290 (documented as IBM290, "IBM EBCDIC Japanese Katakana Extended") and 21027 ("Extended/Ext Alpha Lowercase").
 Code page 21027 as implemented in Windows is an incomplete implementation, lacking two-way mappings for several letters and kana, and is currently deprecated.

+Euro sign updates

 IBM's code pages were later updated to include the Euro sign at 0xE1, retaining their original CPGID numbers, but being assigned new CCSID numbers.
 Hence, the CCSID 290 refers to the original version of code page 290, while the version of code page 290 with the Euro sign is also known as CCSID 8482.
 Similarly, CCSID 1027 refers to the original version of code page 1027, while the version of CPGID 1027 with the Euro sign is given the CCSID 5123.

+Single-byte components of multi-byte code pages

 Alongside versions of IBM's double-byte Japanese DBCS-Host code page (CPGID 300, CCSID 300 or 16684) as a double-byte component, IBM code page 290 is used as the single-byte component of the multi-byte code page IBM-930 and (as the Euro-updated CCSID 8482) the updated version IBM-1390.
 IBM code page 1027 is used as the single-byte component of the multi-byte code page IBM-939 and (as the Euro-updated CCSID 5123) the updated version IBM-1399.

+Comparison table

 In the following table, conformance to the invariant set is marked with green; collision with the invariant set is marked with red.